shivannis/xandr-docs-public/xandr-docs/articles/monetize/completed-creative-audits-report.md

 ---
 title: Microsoft Monetize - Completed Creative Audits
-description: The article emphasizes Audit Reports, providing information on the number of creatives that passed the Xandr audit and associated charges. ms.date: 10/28/2023
+description: The article emphasizes Audit Reports, providing information on the number of creatives that passed the Microsoft Advertising audit and associated charges. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Completed creative audits report

-The Completed Creative Audits Report provides insight into the number of creatives that have completed the Xandr audit process, and the associated charges.
+The Completed Creative Audits Report provides insight into the number of creatives that have completed the Microsoft Advertising audit process, and the associated charges.
 Use this report to find out:

 - The number of creatives that have been audited over a given time frame
 - The number of creatives that have been audited for a specific advertiser